Claroline: Development

 The Claroline programme was initiated by the University of Louvain in Louvain-la-Neuve, Belgium, at the end of the 1990s.
 Since 2000, Claroline development teams have been focusing on code stability and the development of features in line with users' needs.
-The main concern of the developers is not to build up a large number of new features, but to concentrate upon a few elaborated tools concerning the pedagogical approach and the interface offered to the users.
+The main concern of the developers is not to build up a large number of new features, but to concentrate on a few elaborated tools concerning the pedagogical approach and the interface offered to the users.
 A large worldwide community of users and developers also extensively contributes to Claroline's development and diffusion.

 Annual Conference of Claroline Users (ACCU)

 To promote the use of Claroline and encourage the relationship between contributors, each year, the Claroline community meets at the Annual Conference of Claroline Users (ACCU).

 The ACCU is a unique opportunity to meet users and developers of many countries to share experiences and accomplishment.

-The first ACCU was organized the May 22 and 23, 2006 in Louvain-la-Neuve (Belgium), and was also held in other cities such as Vigo (Spain), Lyon (France) and Saidia (Morocco).
+The first ACCU was organized on May 22 and 23, 2006 in Louvain-la-Neuve (Belgium).
+It was also held in other cities such as Vigo (Spain), Lyon (France) and Saidia (Morocco).

 Unesco honours Claroline

 The Claroline project is the winner of the 2007 UNESCO – King Hamad Bin Isa Al-Khalifa Prize for the Use of ICT in Education.

-The project was chosen from among 68 projects from 51 countries.
+The Claroline project was chosen out of 68 projects from 51 countries.

 Claroline Connect

 In addition to the developments related to the maintenance and evolution of the current version of the platform, development teams are working on a new version of Claroline.

-Remaining true to the principles of simplicity, flexibility and stability that characterize Claroline, this version, known as code name Claroline Connect, will offer many new features while maintaining some general guidelines:
+Remaining true to the principles of simplicity, flexibility and stability that characterize Claroline, a new version known as code name Claroline Connect will be introduced.
+This will offer many new features while maintaining some general guidelines such as the following: